This is the third and final post in a three-part series on interviewing in a competitive job market.

 The rest of the conversation was not valuable enough to share, but said “LinkedIn method” was the purported winning methodology of this rep’s “success.”

-If you’re a consistent top 20% performer, there is one thing I know about you, and it’s that you run your day with time blocks.
+If you’re a consistent top 20% performer, there is one thing I know about you: you run your day with time blocks.

 So, be prepared to discuss your calendar and how you block your time.
 Discuss the daily disciplines you use to hit your targets because one of the core foundations of a successful salesperson is how they run their day, not how it runs them.